pradipmudi/loadbalancer/README.md

 I discuss when to use which one, in this blog, please give it a read for better clarity: https://medium.com/@pradipmudi24/dissecting-load-balancing-algorithms-lets-explore-the-what-s-why-s-and-when-s-b6fc9312aea9

-# How to test it
+# How to test the load balancer
+### Prerequisites:
-- Create a small project with multiple endpoints or use an existing project, tech-stack of the project doesn't matter
+- For backend server testing, create a project with multiple endpoints or use an existing project.
+The technology stack of the project doesn't matter.
-- Configure Run configurations of the project for multiple ports
+- Configure Run configurations of the project for multiple ports to run the project simultaneously on different ports.
+### Configuration:
+- Open `application.yml` of loadbalancer project
+- Customize load balancing algorithms and backend server details under the lb section.
+- Add the host and ports information for each backend server, allowing flexibility to specify different hosts and ports.
+### Testing:
-- Start all the run configurations of the project
+- Start backend servers by running the project on configured ports.
-- Jump to the loadbalancer `application.yml` file and configure the host and port details under server label
+- Configure and start the load balancer server
-- Set the specific loadbalancing algorithm `enabled` property as `true`
-- Shoot up the loadbalancer server in your local
-- You are all set to test the load balancer server
+- Send test requests to the load balancer.
+- Verify that requests are distributed among backend servers based on the configured algorithm (e.g., ROUND_ROBIN).